House approves bill to combat doping in horse racing

 The legislation is supported by a range of groups, including The Jockey Club, the New York Racing Association and the Humane Society of the United States.

+“Horse racing is experiencing the most profound crisis in the long history of the sport.
+To emerge stronger, we must act decisively to protect the horses who are the stars of the show,″ said Bob Baffert, a veteran trainer whose horse, Authentic, won this year's Kentucky Derby.

+"It is time for the horse-racing industry to unite in support of a national anti-doping regulatory system," Baffert wrote in an op-ed in The Washington Post.
+“Nothing else will restore the confidence of fans, gamblers and the general public.”

-“This anti-doping legislation will modernize horseracing in the U.S., put the welfare of the horses at the center of the enterprise and hold the industry to a higher standard that mirrors the rest of the world,” said Marty Irby, executive director of Animal Wellness Action, an advocacy group.
+The House bill will "modernize horse racing in the U.S., put the welfare of the horses at the center of the enterprise and hold the industry to a higher standard that mirrors the rest of the world,” said Marty Irby, executive director of Animal Wellness Action, an advocacy group.

 Sara Amundson, president of the Humane Society Legislative Fund, said an average of at least eight horses die at the races every week.
 "Congressional intervention is imperative to protect these magnificent animals,'' she said.